-Unconditional Pre-sessional is an intensive English language course designed to prepare you for your UAL undergraduate or postgraduate course.
+Unconditional Pre-sessional Online is an intensive English language course designed to prepare you for your UAL undergraduate or postgraduate course.
 You will join an engaging course taught by supportive, experienced tutors.

 Your course will improve your English language skills in the context of art, design, fashion and communication.
 You will learn academic skills including thinking critically, presenting your work, researching and writing assignments.